9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 If your family has a medical history of the above conditions, you may want to consider this plan.

-HSBC Life’s Life Treasure II
+AXA Life Treasure II

-With its advanced disability payout feature, you can claim for TPD if you cannot perform 2 ADLs independently.
+It’s the most lenient insurer when it comes to defining TPD.
+With its advanced disability payout feature, you can choose to claim for TPD if you find yourself unable to perform 2 ADLs independently.
 This covers you from 16 – 70, the only one in the market to do so.

 Whereas for other insurers, the inability to do 2 out of 6 ADLs TPD definition only applies for those aged 65 to 70.